doctrine/data-fixtures/README.md

     /**
      * Returns a list of fixture classes (fully qualified class names) on which
-     * implementing class dependends on.
+     * implementing class depends on.
      *
      * @return array<string>
      */